Charged with a crime? Call Us 24/7!

 You don’t have any criminal history that can disqualify you.

 You didn’t have any new convictions after the order of dismissal is released

 If you meet all these requirements, then you’re qualified for sealing a criminal record and file for non-disclosure.

-When Can You Apply for an Order of Non-Disclosure in Richmond, Tx?
+When Can You Apply for an Order of Non-Disclosure in Sugar Land, Tx?